Great news: There are two potential long weekends in September…

 Saturday December 2 – National Day

 UAE National Day falls on December 2 every year, irrespective of the day.
 As it falls on a Saturday in 2017 it’s likely a day off will be granted on the Sunday (maybe as a combined public holiday with Commemoration Day and/or the birthday of Prophet Mohammed).
+When releasing the official list of public holidays in 2017, the government wrote down National Day as December 2/3, perhaps acknowledging that the Sunday will be off.

 2017 will mark the UAE’s 46th birthday.